 The US Census Bureau estimates that approximately 72.8% of Vermont children under age 6 have all available parents in the labor force, meaning that they're likely to need some form of child care while a parent is working.
 This means that approximately 21,131 children under the age of 5 in Vermont are likely to need some form of child care.

 ...and the math doesn't add up

 While parents can’t afford to pay more, early childhood educators can't afford to earn less.
-The median annual income for a child care worker in Vermont is only $27,600—often without benefits.
+The median annual wage for a center-based child care program teacher in Vermont is only $39,315—often without benefits.
 This is LESS than what Vermont’s Joint Fiscal Office says is a livable annual income.
 Without a livable wage, early educators can’t afford to stay in the field.

 ...we are all impacted.

 Vermont’s workforce and economy suffer.